Methodology

 Geographic concentration

-Concentration is summarised three ways: a Gini index over per-country output (0 means every country contributes equally, 1 means a single country produces everything), the combined share of the top five countries, and the collaboration rate (the share of papers with authors from two or more countries).
+Concentration is summarised three ways: a Gini index over per-country publications (0 means every country contributes equally, 1 means a single country produces everything), the combined share of the top five countries, and the collaboration rate (the share of papers with authors from two or more countries).

 A country here is the author's affiliation, so these figures describe where research is produced rather than where patients are or where the need is greatest.
 That is the right lens for a question about the research community, and a limit to bear in mind for questions about populations.